Caln Township, Pennsylvania: Transportation

 As of 2018, there were 72.70 mi of public roads in Caln Township, of which 24.17 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 48.53 mi were maintained by the township.

 U.S. Route 30 is the main highway serving Caln Township.
-It follows the Coatesville-Downingtown Bypass along a southwest-northeast alignment across the northern and northwestern portions of the township.
+It follows the Coatesville-Downingtown Bypass along a southwest–northeast alignment across the northern and northwestern portions of the township.
 U.S. Route 30 Business follows the old alignment of US 30 along Lincoln Highway through southern and southeastern portions of the township.
-U.S. Route 322 follows Horseshoe Pike along a northwest-southeast alignment across the northeastern corner of the township.
+U.S. Route 322 follows Horseshoe Pike along a northwest–southeast alignment across the northeastern corner of the township.
 Pennsylvania Route 282 follows Creek Road across the northeastern corner of the township.
-Finally, Pennsylvania Route 340 follows Bondsville Road and Kings Highway along a generally east-west alignment from US 30 Business westward across central and western parts of the township.
+Finally, Pennsylvania Route 340 follows Bondsville Road and Kings Highway along a generally east–west alignment from US 30 Business westward across central and western parts of the township.

-Thorndale, a commercial center within the township, has a SEPTA train station that provides rail service to Philadelphia.
+Thorndale, a commercial center in the township, has a SEPTA train station that provides rail service to Philadelphia.